yunxiaomr/yunxiaomr.github.io/_pages/about.md

 Yunxiao Zhao, Zhiqiang Wang, Xingtong Yu, Xiaoli Li, Jiye Liang, Ru Li.

-- In this paper, we systematically revisit cooperative rationalization from a novel game-theoretic perspective and identify the fundamental cause of this problem. we then propose a novel approach, Game-theoretic Policy Optimization oriented RATionalization (PoRAT), which progressively introduces policy interventions to address the game equilibrium in the cooperative game process, thereby guiding the model toward a more optimal solution state.
+- In this paper, we systematically revisit cooperative rationalization from a novel game-theoretic perspective and identify the fundamental cause of rationale collapse.
+We then propose a novel approach, Game-theoretic Policy Optimization oriented RATionalization (PoRAT), which progressively introduces policy interventions to address the game equilibrium in the cooperative game process, thereby guiding the model toward a more optimal solution state.
 </div>
 </div>